mmdagent-ex/site-doc/content.en/docs/86_messages.md

 **KEY**

-A message issued when the user presses a key.
+Emitted when the user presses a key.

 {{<message>}}
 KEY|(key name)